jakeqaverch/Engagement-Survey/README.md

 | 5      | 304   | 0.304      |
 | % Positive || 72.4           |

+- The sentiment on this question is relatively positive with 72.4% of respondents answering positively.

 ## The executive leadership team (SVP+) keeps me informed about what is happening at DataSkillUp

 | Number | Count | Proportion |